thebuda/thebuda.github.io/_projects/Podcast Making.md

 Total cost: $61

-With that, I've run a podcast, with a co-host, for half a year and posted over 6 hours of editing and processed podcasts that are still up and available today.
+With that, I've run a podcast, with a co-host, for half a year and posted over 6 hours of edited and processed podcasts that are still up and available today.
 My only reoccurring cost is the domain, which isn't even necessary.